We aim to produce sheep that perform well and are profitable even under unfavourable seasonal conditions and at high stocking rates.

 The Anderson Rams Genetic Trend charts our genetic progress compared to other studs in Australia.

-We have benchmarked our genetics against other studs through sire evaluation trials in Balmoral, Victoria, Yardstick in WA, and New England, NSW, and have a ram entered in Merino Lifetime Productivity trial at Pingelly WA in 2017.
+We have benchmarked our genetics against other studs through sire evaluation trials in Balmoral, Victoria, Yardstick in WA, and New England, NSW, and have rams entered in Merino Lifetime Productivity trial at Pingelly WA in 2017 and Trangie, NSW in 2018.

 Anderson Rams and semen have been sold around Australia and even into New Zealand, Uruguay and the Falkland Islands, into a variety of climatic environments including high summer and winter rainfall areas.
 It is pleasing to see our 50-year history of selection against wool faults, and 14 years of selection for worm resistance has produced rams that perform well in any environment.